Dijkstra-J/DET-IOT/SpotifIoTmanual.md

 - Spotify API
 	- The options are very limited for a spotify free account, to be able to do anything meaningfull you need a spotify premium subscription.
 That being said, this manual was written using a spotify free account.

-## Part 1, button
+## Part 1 Button
+Getting data from spotify when pressing a button.
+### Step 1 Getting a Spotify API code.
 For anything to work we need a spotify API, you can create it at https://developer.spotify.com/.
 Here you create an app.
 Which you have to give a name, description and a redirect URI.
 For now the redirect URI can be whatever you want, I used this page when I made it.
 It will be changed later.
 In terms of API/SDK's you need for this project it is only the WebAPI.

+### Step 2 getting the required libraries
 For starters we make spotify react to a button.
 All I am interested in for now is just a play/pause toggle, because this is just a proof of concept.
 To achieve this, I took this project https://github.com/witnessmenow/spotify-api-arduino/blob/main/examples/playerControls/playerControls.ino and modified it to fit my needs.
 For this to work you need a library you can find here https://github.com/witnessmenow/spotify-api-arduino.
+Also install the Arduino JSON library from the librarie manager.

-Once the Output window says "Library installed" restart your Arduino IDE and open the spotifyarduino example "getRefreshToken".
-You will need this token later.
+Once the Output window says "Library installed" restart your Arduino IDE.

+### Step 3 Refresh token
+The refresh token is necesary to make the rest of the API work.
+Open the spotifyarduino example "getRefreshToken".
-Follow the steps as indicated in the document untill you succesfully send the program to your arduino board and it succesfully connected to wifi.
+Follow the steps as indicated in the document untill you succesfully upload the program to your arduino board and it succesfully connected to wifi.

 The provided expelnation from that point is a bit unclear but you have to do the following: